sebastiansandqvist/blixt/README.md

 # Blixt

-Blixt is a state management library that goes hand-in-hand with a recommended architecture and [cli tools](https://github.com/sebastiansandqvist/blixt-cli) that it easy to set up and test your application.
+Blixt is a state management library for browser applications.
+Blixt goes hand-in-hand with a recommended architecture and [cli tools](https://github.com/sebastiansandqvist/blixt-cli) that it easy to set up and test your applications.

 While there is not much code and only a few concepts to learn, the Blixt architecture makes it possible to build robust, testable, fast browser applications, and does not lock you into a specific ecosystem of plugins or libraries.